w3c/strong-authentication-and-identity-workshop/cfp.md

 In order to best facilitate informed discussion, we encourage attendees to read the accepted topics prior to attending the workshop.

-If you wish to present on a topic, you should submit a position statement (<span class="todo">[WBS](https://www.w3.org/2002/09/wbs/showwb) to be set up</span>) by the deadline (see [important dates](#dates)).
+If you wish to present on a topic, you should submit a position statement by the deadline (see [important dates](#dates)).
 Our program committee will review the input provided, and select the most relevant topics and perspectives.

 A good position statement should be a few paragraphs long and should include: